 Cotton line COT102 expresses two novel proteins - VIP3A and APH4.
-Protein expression analyses indicate that VIP3A is expressed in COT102 cottonseed at low levels, the highest level recorded being 3.23 $\mu g$ VIP3A protein/g dry weight.
+Protein expression analyses indicate that VIP3A is expressed in COT102 cottonseed at low levels, the highest level recorded being 3.23 μg VIP3A protein/g dry weight.
 APH4 levels in COT102 cottonseed ranged from undetectable to 150 ng/g dry weight.
 Neither protein was detected in refined cottonseed oil or cotton fibres.
-Therefore exposure to the protein through consumption of oils and linters derived from cotton line COT102 would be negligible, if any exposure occurs at all.
+Therefore exposure to the protein through consumption of oils and linters derived from cotton line COT102 would be unlikely and if it did occur the levels of protein would be extremely low.